•

 Footnotes

-Avoid footnotes in the text, but may use Endnotes at the end of the text.
+Authors should avoid footnotes in the text but may use Endnotes at the end of the text.

 Endnotes